victorkane/recipe-js/README.md

 * Install [NodeJS](https://nodejs.org/), which includes the Node Package Manager [NPM](https://www.npmjs.com/), by visiting the homepage and clicking on the install button in order to download and install the latest binary for your operating system.
 * Install the DVCS (distributed version control system) [Git](https://git-scm.com/) which also has binary packages for all operating systems on its homepage.
 Learn Git immediately by reading at least the first three chapters of the free online [Git Book](https://git-scm.com/book/en/v2)

-## Global dependencies form unit testing throughout the course
+## Global dependencies for unit testing throughout the course

 There will be more shortly, but this is enough to get started.
 Other tools (like the Karma test runner) are automatically included locally when you provision your static server with the `npm install` command (see below).
 But as we'll see it's convenient to install the karma command-line interface globally as well: